Neural coding: Position coding

 A typical population code involves neurons with a Gaussian tuning curve whose means vary linearly with the stimulus intensity, meaning that the neuron responds most strongly (in terms of spikes per second) to a stimulus near the mean.
 The actual intensity could be recovered as the stimulus level corresponding to the mean of the neuron with the greatest response.
 However, the noise inherent in neural responses means that a maximum likelihood estimation function is more accurate.

 This type of code is used to encode continuous variables such as joint position, eye position, color, or sound frequency.
 Any individual neuron is too noisy to faithfully encode the variable using rate coding, but an entire population ensures greater fidelity and precision.
 For a population of unimodal tuning curves, i.e. with a single peak, the precision typically scales linearly with the number of neurons.
 Hence, for half the precision, half as many neurons are required.
 In contrast, when the tuning curves have multiple peaks, as in grid cells that represent space, the precision of the population can scale exponentially with the number of neurons.
 This greatly reduces the number of neurons required for the same precision.

+Topology of population dynamics

+Dimensionality reduction and topological data analysis, have revealed that the population code is constrained to low-dimensional manifolds, sometimes also referred to as attractors.
+The position along the neural manifold correlates to certain behavioral conditions like head direction neurons in the anterodorsal thalamic nucleus forming a ring structure, grid cells encoding spatial position in entorhinal cortex along the surface of a torus, or motor cortex neurons encoding hand movements and preparatory activity.
+The low-dimensional manifolds are known to change in a state dependent manner, such as eye closure in the visual cortex, or breathing behavior in the ventral respiratory column.